Updated: Sep 23

 Collaboration with producers and editors is an important aspect of audiobook voice acting.
 Producers and editors are responsible for ensuring that the final product meets the desired quality standards.
 Voice actors should be open to feedback and willing to make adjustments to their performance as needed.
 Collaboration with producers and editors can help to ensure that the final product is polished and professional.
 And of course that you will be hired again and again (and hopefully referred as well)!

 Marketing yourself as an audiobook voice actor is crucial for finding work in the industry.
-This includes creating a professional website, showcasing your portfolio, and building relationships with producers and publishers.
+This includes creating a professional website, showcasing your portfolio, and building relationships with agents, producers and publishers.
 Voice actors should also consider networking at industry events and conferences to make connections and gain exposure.

 Get to know ACX

 A great place to get started in audiobook voiceovers is ACX (Audiobook Creation Exchange).
 It's a platform that connects audiobook publishers with narrators and producers.
 It is owned by Audible, a leading provider of digital audiobooks.
 Voice actors can use ACX to find audiobook projects to work on.
 Once they sign up for an account, they can browse the available projects or audition for specific roles.
 The platform offers a variety of genres and project types, including fiction, non-fiction, and children's books.
 ACX also provides a range of tools and resources to help voice actors create high-quality audiobooks.
 For example, it offers a royalty share program where the narrator and rights holder split the royalties from audiobook sales.
 This program can be a good option for narrators who want to earn a passive income from their audiobook work.
 In addition to the royalty share program, ACX also offers a pay-per-finished-hour (PFH) option where the narrator is paid a set rate per hour of finished audio.
 This option can be attractive for narrators who prefer a more traditional payment structure.